jbdel/OMG_UMONS_submission/README.md

 ### Monomodal feature extraction

 Monomodal features (linguisitic, visual and acoustic) are firstly extracted utterance wise.

-Please refer to the text_cnn folder for linguistic features extraction.
-Please refer to the video_model folder for visual features extraction.
-Please refer to the audio_model folder for acoustic features extraction.
+Please refer to the text_cnn folder for linguistic features extraction, to the video_model folder for visual features and to the audio_model folder for acoustic features extraction.

 ### Contextual monomodal feature extraction

-A new contextual model predicts the arousal and valence per video, for each utterance of the video.
+A new contextual model predicts the arousal and valence per video, for each utterance of the video

 The model learns to take into account the context of an utterances (the preceding and following ones) before prediction.

 This is still done modality-wise.

 Please refer to the context folder for features extraction.

 ### Contextual Multimodal feature extraction

 The architecture of this model is exactly the same of level 2, but each modality features are concatenated per utterance.

-Please refer to the context folder for features extraction.
+Please refer to the context folder

 ### Scores